Eudocima materna: Description

 The wingspan is about 60–96 mm.
 Palpi with third joint long and spatulate at extremity.
 Forewings with crenulate cilia in both sexes.
 Male has greenish-grey head and thorax.
 Abdomen orange.
 Forewings greenish grey with very numerous faint striated reddish lines.
 There are three rufous spots which can be seen at end of cell.
 A dark oblique line from near apex to centre of inner margin.
 A silvery patch found on vein 1 and another below lower angle of cell.
 A marginal black band with crenulate inner edge.
 There is a series of white cilia spots.
 Ventral side is orange.
 Forewings with costa and apical area blotched with rufous.
 Oblique postmedial and sub-apical black bands can be seen.
 Hindwings with apical area blotched with rufous.
 A black spot found on costa and another beyond lower angle of cell.
 A marginal black band runs from vein 5 to anal angle.

 Female much more prominently striated with rufous coloured forewings.
 The silvery patches found below and beyond cell very large and conjoined crossed by white streaks above vein 2 and beyond cell.

 Classification

 Some older authors have considered Eudocima apta as a synonym of E. materna but more recent workers consider E. apta as a New World species that is very similar in appearance to E. materna (Eudocima apta (Walker, [1858]) = Eudocima materna of authors, not Linnaeus, 1767).
 Eudocima materna is therefore the Old World counterpart of E. apta, and a simple visual comparison of E. materna and E. apta reveals obvious differences of the two species in both sexes.
 Alberto Zilli and Willem Hogenes (2002) also report genitalic differences between the two species, most notably in the bursa.

 Ecology

-The caterpillars are known to feed on Cocculus, Lycopersicon, Malus pumila, Mangifera indica, Musa × paradisiaca, Tinospora caffra, Vitis, Dioscoreophyllum cumminsii, Rhigiocarya racemifera, and Tiliacora.

 The larvae feed on Menispermaceae species, including Tinospora smilacina and Legnephora moorei.
-It is considered a pest on citrus and other fruit, which it damages by piercing the fruit with its proboscis in order to suck the juice.